Skip to main content

 1. Portfolio of projects: See if they worked on roofs similar to yours or projects that are similar to what you want done on your house.
 This is especially important for specialty roofing jobs like metal roofing or something even more technical, like getting a roof deck.

-• How many workers they are paying workers compensation on (this will give you a better sense of whether they are doing the work themselves or subbing it out.
-We strongly recommend a company that does all the work because the best way for companies to ensure good quality is by doing it themselves)
+• How many workers they pay workers’ compensation on (this will give you a better sense of whether they are doing the work themselves or subbing it out.
+We strongly recommend a company that does all the work because the best way for companies to ensure good quality is by doing it themselves).

 • What insurance they have

-3. Read their reviews: Search up the business online and check out their reviews.
-Look at the business’ websites, but also look around elsewhere on multiple review forums.
+3. Read their reviews: Search for the business online and check out their reviews.
+Look at the business’s websites, but also look around elsewhere on multiple review forums.

 4. Get referrals: Ask family, friends, and other acquaintances for recommendations and referrals.
 A great way to know how a company operates is to hear about the experiences of people you already know and trust.